Hammarn/1MB335/Lab5.md

 <!--In the worst case use the alignment tutorial from last year (for pairwise alignment).-->

-## Introduction / Background information to lab 4
+## Introduction / Background information to Session 4

 ## Goals